 Regardless of what class of service you are flying, there is a lounge that you can enter through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-- Hilo Seaside Hotel – (2 miles from the airport) No airport shuttle.
-The hotel suggests a taxi for US$15.00 each way. » Check Rates
+- SCP Hilo Hotel – No airport shuttle. » Check Rates

-- Castle Hilo Hawaiian Hotel – (2 miles from the airport) No airport shuttle. » Check Rates
+- Hilo Hawaiian Hotel – No airport shuttle. » Check Rates

-To see more options there is a list of hotels near Hilo Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Hilo Airport that can be sorted by price, distance, traveller rating and popularity.

 Airport WiFi / Internet